voegelas/Mail-Exim-ACL-Attachments/README.md

 A Perl module for the [Exim](https://www.exim.org/) mailer that checks email attachments for blocked filenames.
-Common executable, macro-enabled and archive file formats can be rejected.
+Common executable, macro-enabled and archive file formats are identified.

     acl_check_mime: